nethesis/nethserver-ibays/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_SharedFolder.rst

 A shared folder is a resource on the system which can be accessed using SMB/CIFS (Windows File and Printer Sharing) protocol.

-Shared folders use Samba and work in guest mode without any account provider installed.
-However authenticated mode requires a samba backend, therefore nethserver-dc must be installed to manage the samba4 AD, being it local or remote.
+Shared folders use Samba and require an Active Directory account provider, being it local or remote.
+If an LDAP account provider or no account provider is configured at all, only guest mode access is provided.

 Create new / edit
 -----------------